 There are a number of benefits from a retailer perspective.
 BNPL provides another flexible payment option that some customers will like.
 It also provides opportunities to enhance your e-commerce strategy as well as lead to higher per-transaction sales as customers tend to spend more.
 In fact, 42% of Gen Z and 69% of millennial shoppers said they were more likely to buy if BNPL was an option, in a study by Afterpay.

 On the flip side, personal finance company Credit Karma published a recent study that showed 33% of U.S. consumers who used BNPL have fallen behind on one or more payments, and 72% of those said their credit scores have declined.
-It’s also worth noting that that BNPL isn’t currently regulated the same as credit cards, so you’ll want to take special note of the fine print and how returns are handled.
+It’s also worth noting that BNPL isn’t currently regulated the same way as credit cards, so you’ll want to take special note of the fine print and how returns are handled.

 Is BNPL for You?

-BNPL is part of emerging fintech technology and there are a lot of quickly changing aspects as it evolves including M&A and regulatory oversight.
+BNPL is part of emerging fintech technology and there are a lot of quickly changing aspects as it evolves, including M&A and regulatory oversight.
 If you’re an established online retailer, BNPL may be a good option to grow your e-commerce footprint.
 However, if you are just dipping your toes into e-commerce, it might be best to figure out internal logistics first before you add additional payment options.
 Do your own due diligence and consider how BNPL might fit into your e-commerce strategy.
 If the boxes all get checked, BNPL could be a great way to boost your bottom line.